-4.6 Occupancy and Primary Residency
+4.4: Occupancy and Primary Residency Eligibility

 Applicants must have occupied the damaged property as their primary residence on the date of one of the storms (Hurricane Irma September 5, 2017; Hurricane Maria September 16, 2017).
 Second homes, vacation homes, and rental properties are not eligible for the Homeowner Reconstruction and Rehabilitation Program.
+Owners who are not occupants are required to sign a form that gives permission for the applicant owner to secure grant assistance.
+The non-occupant owners are not required to provide any income or other documentation but will be required to sign the form that gives permission for the owner occupant to apply to the program.
+The Program is not liable for any dispute arising between owner occupants and non-occupant owners.